schrodingersket/bullwark/README.md

 as platform-agnostic as possible, as customers may require a wide diversity of deployment environments for applications build on top of the Bullwark architecture.

+## Security considerations

+All packages utilized in this deployment use OpenSSL as their base crypto library, so it's fairly easy to turn this project into a FIPS-compliant solution for deploying to sites which are more privacy/security-conscious.